twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_7_first_party/section_4_util.md

 ### Snowflake

-Calculate information out of snowflakes, such as the timestamp or the ID of the worker that created it.
+The `snowflake` feature calculates information out of snowflakes, such as the timestamp or the ID of the worker that created it.

 #### Examples